arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/Search-OnSearchAPI.md

 ## On_Search API:

-### About the API :

-Whenever the Buyer App calls the Search API with specific parameters, the OnSearch API can be called using the Unique Message ID to get the reponse for the Search API request.
+Whenever the Buyer App calls the Search API with specific parameters, the OnSearch API can be called using the Unique Message ID to get the response for the Search API request.

 An Unique Message ID will be generated for the specific request to the Buyer, Using the Unique Message ID, The product details can be fetched